Featured Digital Resources

 pdfClick here to view or download our "Computer and Internet Use Policy"

-New Library Book Shelves
+Library Book Shelves

 A leading grantmaker in Canada, the Ontario Trillium Foundation strengthens the capacity of the voluntary sector through investments in community-based initiatives.
 An agency of the Government of Ontario, OTF builds healthy and vibrant communities.